If you'd like to save these terms and conditions, select the "Save as..." option in the File menu of your browser

 4. Fees and conditions

-The prices indicated on the Website include airport taxes and fees, which are itemised whenever they are added to the airfare.
-However, the prices do not include the cost of visas or exit taxes for various countries and territories.
+The prices indicated on the website include airport taxes and fees, which are itemised whenever they are added to the airfare.
+However, the prices do not include the cost of visas or taxes for entering or exiting various countries and territories.

-Airport taxes and fees are subject to modification subsequent to the ticket purchase date.
+Airport taxes and fees shall remain subject to modification after the date on which the ticket is purchased.
 If a tax or fee is increased after the ticket purchase date, the passenger must pay the difference between the purchase price and the revised price.
-If delays in the payment of the reservation result in modifications of the applicable airport taxes and fees, these increases shall be passed on to the User from the moment of making the reservation until issuance of the ticket.
+If delays in the payment of the reservation result in modifications of the applicable airport taxes and fees, these increases shall be passed on to the user from the moment of making the reservation until issuance of the ticket.

-In order to offer the User the best price, both round-trip and one-way airfare shall be offered on round-trip reservations, i.e. for a round-trip reservation, one ticket shall be offered for the departure and another separate ticket for the return trip.
+In order to offer the user the best price, both round-trip and one-way airfare shall be offered on round-trip reservations, i.e. for a round-trip reservation, one ticket shall be offered for the departure and another separate ticket for the return trip.
+On some occasions, we also offer what are called throwaway rates, in which case a return ticket is offered, as it offers a better rate than that of a one-way ticket.
 The terms of cancellation and modification for each ticket shall be independent from those of the other, thus the policies specific to each flight and each airline shall apply.

 5. Documents required for the flight

-Users shall be responsible for making any necessary inquiries in order to determine the documentation required by law and the authorities for flying to their destination and for procuring such documentation, as well as for fulfilling any specific requirements of the competent government authorities in each case (for example, vaccines), without recourse to any claims whatsoever against OnlineTravel arising from their inability to embark on a booked flight due to their failure to obtain the necessary documentation or to fulfil the requirements of the competent government authorities, as OnlineTravel has fulfilled its general informational obligations.
+Users shall be responsible for making any necessary inquiries to determine the documentation required by law or by the authorities in order to fly to their destination or places of transit, for procuring such documentation and for fulfilling any specific requirements of the competent government authorities in each case (for example, vaccines).
+HiCuba, having fulfilled its general informational obligations, shall not be held responsible for the users" inability to embark on a booked flight due to their failure to obtain the necessary documentation or to fulfil the requirements of the competent government authorities.

-The User declares his or her knowledge of the government requirements in terms of documents, whether for entrance or exit, and agrees to comply with all applicable provisions.
-This information can be found in the website of Spain?s Ministry of Foreign Affairs at www.maec.es or obtained from the appropriate agency corresponding to the User?s nationality.
+The user affirms having knowledge of the government requirements in terms of documents, whether for entrance or exit, and agrees to comply with all applicable provisions.
+This information can be found on Spain"s Ministry of Foreign Affairs website at http://www.exteriores.gob.es/Portal/en/Paginas/inicio.aspx or obtained from the appropriate agency according to the user"s nationality.